oxford-arc/arc-software-guide/docs/source/apps/arc_gromacs.rst

 - prepare a GROMACS job submission script and
 - submit the GROMACS job.

-**Gromacs on ARC clusters**
+**GROMACS on ARC clusters**

 Several versions of GROMACS are installed on the ARC clusters, mostly with only single precision support.
-GROMACS is managed through the module utility; use module spider gromacs to see the modules available, and also use module to load the appropriate Gromacs.
+GROMACS is managed through the ``module`` utility; use ``module spider gromacs`` to see the modules available, and also use ``module`` to load the appropriate GROMACS version.

 **Running a GROMACS job on multi node cluster**